-Today, I was reminded about the value of being firm with a decision.
+Today, I was reminded of the value of being firm with a decision.
 It is not a matter of being in the right or wrong situation.
 It is a matter of deciding what will be the best for the project and the persons involved.
 A wrong decision can easily destroy a good possibility, so we have to be very careful.
 One of my clients helped me generate this insight by seeing him very unsteady upon listening to different opinions without the ability to proceed with his mission; to land a deal successfully, and instead got angry because of misunderstanding and fear.

-I learned today that when our decisions are based on ethics, and not on pure self interest, we become more powerful because we don’t have to lie and pretend.
+I learned today that when our decisions are based on ethics, and not on pure self-interest, we become more powerful because we don’t have to lie and pretend.
 This is especially true in the real estate field where negotiation is an everyday part of the transaction.
 There are clients who are fond of circumventing the laws and ethics to serve their own interests, but it’s a destructive pattern that can easily backfire.

 I learned that having a good education is not enough to build a solid character.
-Good attitude comes from experience, insight and compassion.
-Today, I saw an affluent and well educated person mock the less fortunate who have done nothing wrong.
-I witnessed arrogance, intolerance and oppression.
+Good attitude comes from experience, insight, and compassion.
+Today, I saw an affluent and well-educated person mock the less fortunate who have done nothing wrong.
+I witnessed arrogance, intolerance, and oppression.
 I was tempted to pull punches, but I had sense enough to talk calmly to the oppressed and the oppressor with the feeling of entering a hacienderas & muchachas era.
 It’s sad that this social leveling and barbaric attitude still exists.
-Imagine an educated personality getting a backward mentality motivated by greed, pride and a high nose.
+Imagine an educated personality getting a backward mentality motivated by greed, pride, and a high nose.
 Move forward, hija.

 I learned that before I judge a person, I have to listen to the other side of the story, and I learned that the most efficient way of solving a problem is in a peaceful way because the consequences of handling it badly could end in severe violence; as what almost happened today when a weapon was produced during my attempt to calm down a Real Estate related deal.
-I learned to act rightly, and I am determined to make it a habit, because today I learned how fatal a wrong decision can turn out.
+I learned to act rightly, and I am determined to make it a habit because today I learned how fatal a wrong decision can turn out.